geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 ```
 1.2.0: (doi: 10.5281/zenodo.3674646)
  - obspy.core:
-   * inventory objects have been adapted to StationXML 1.1 for details on
+   * Inventory objects have been adapted to StationXML 1.1 for details on
      changes see #2510 and
      https://github.com/FDSN/StationXML/blob/master/Changes.md
    * Fixed import of custom plugins (see #2423)